Spicy-Acorn/fusiontext/README.rst

 - textcreate.fuse: Fuse to create a string.
 - textjoin.fuse: Fuse to join strings together into one.
 - textformat.fuse: Fuse to format strings in a template string.
+- textlength.fuse: Fuse to return the length of a string.

 **Modules/Lua**